 Guidance.
 Students will observe the phenomenon through the Amazing Ice Melting Blocks video (see above).
 An ice cube is placed on each of two blocks that appear to be similar, and students observe what happens throughout the time-lapse video.
 The goal is for students to generate questions that can be investigated with materials found at home.
 Using evidence from data collected in those investigations, students develop a model to explain their observations of the ice on each of two blocks.

-Presenting the Phenomenon: Ask students to watch the video and to complete a see-think-wonder chart, as shown below.
+Presenting the Phenomenon.
+Ask students to watch the video and complete a see-think-wonder chart, as shown below.
 Students should record observations (“I see…”), possible explanations of the phenomenon (“I think…”), and questions they would like to investigate (“I wonder…”).
 It may be helpful to watch the video multiple times and to revisit the see-think-wonder chart.
 Students can print the See-Think-Wonder table or record their ideas on blank paper using the table below as a guide.

 You can use the following questions to prompt students’ thinking as they view and process the video.

 What do you think is the same about the blocks?
 Do you notice any differences between the blocks?